natixnetwork/streetvision-subnet/docs/Code_of_Conduct.md

 ## Scope

-This Code of Conduct applies to all community interactions, including forums, social media, and public events related to the BitMind Subnet.
+This Code of Conduct applies to all community interactions, including forums, social media, and public events related to the Natix Subnet.

 ## Contact Info